krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     If this flag is true, initial tickets will be proxiable by default, if allowed by the KDC.
 The default value is false.

+**qualify_shortname**
+    If this string is set, it determines the domain suffix for single-component hostnames when DNS canonicalization is not used (either because **dns_canonicalize_hostname** is false or because forward canonicalization failed).
+The default value is the first search domain of the system's DNS configuration.
+To disable qualification of shortnames, set this relation to the empty string with ``qualify_shortname = ""``.
+(New in release 1.18.)

 **rdns**
     If this flag is true, reverse name lookup will be used in addition to forward name lookup to canonicalizing hostnames for use in